tanzislam/cryptopals/README.md

    - On Windows / MinGW-w64 I had to specify a Makefile override:
      `mingw32-make AR=gcc-ar RANLIB=gcc-ranlib`.

+ - [OpenSSL](https://www.openssl.org/).
+Build it as a static library as given in the `INSTALL` file in a UNIX-like shell:
+   `./config no-shared && mingw32-make AR=gcc-ar RANLIB=gcc-ranlib`.

 UNIX-like utilities on Windows are provided by any of the following:
  - [MSYS2](http://msys2.github.io/), or originally [MSYS](http://www.mingw.org/)
  - [Cygwin](https://www.cygwin.com/)